Frequently Asked Questions

 This form is intended to assist you, or your parents, in the preparation of your federal income tax return to see if you are eligible for two tax credits: the American Opportunity Credit and the Lifetime Learning Credit.
 Your accountant, tax preparer, or the Internal Revenue Service (www.irs.gov) can best advise you in the utilization of this form when preparing your taxes.

-Go to ONE.ou.edu, login, and click the Finanical tab.
+Go to ONE.ou.edu, login, and click the Financial tab.
 From here, you may see a breakdown of the amounts that are on your tax form by clicking on the "1098-T Amounts" link in the "Transactions by Term" box and selecting the appropriate year.
 To get a copy of your 1098-T, please visit our billing and payment site by clicking the link in the "Available 1098-T Tax Forms" section.
-If you no longer have access to One, please contact the Student Financial Center at (405) 325-9000 or by e-mailing email@example.com for assistance.
+If you no longer have access to ONE, please use the form linked below to request a copy of your 1098T.